jhollist/iale_open_science/rmd_posts/2015-07-05-06-Reproducible-Research-With_Rstudio_And-Markdown.md

 One of the goals for reproducible research is to provide your work in such a way that others can not only understand what was done, but can repeat it exactly on their own machines.
-To do this effectively we need to understand how to create create reproducible reports.
+To do this effectively we need to understand how to create reproducible reports.
 This will be a very high level introduction to both concepts, but should hopefully give you a jumping off place for more learning.

 ##Quick Links to Exercises and R code
 - [Exercise 1](#exercise-1): Create and render your own reproducible document